 Chinese New Year

-Originally this was an event of small proportions where university students in Valencia would get together to celebrate the arrival of spring with a good plate of paella and beer.
-Nowadays, however, the Paella Festival has become one of the biggest university events in Europe.
+Initially, this was an event of small proportions where university students in Valencia would get together to celebrate the arrival of spring with a good plate of paella and beer.
+These days, the Paella Festival is one of the biggest university events in Europe.